1. Home

 Using the basic shortcode

-shortcode to a page, simply insert it to any page, post, widget or other location on your site.
-For example, you can add it to a text block, code block or shortcode block in page builders such as Gutenberg or Elementor, or to the WordPress Classic Editor.
+To add the [posts_table] shortcode to a page, simply insert it to any page, post, widget or other location on your site.
+For example, you can add it to a text block, code block or shortcode block in your chosen page builder.

 Creating more complex tables